Determine The Empirical Formula Of A Compound

 The process of determining the empirical formula typically involves the following steps:

 1. Determine the mass of each element in the compound: This is usually obtained from experimental data, such as combustion analysis or other quantitative analytical techniques.
 The masses are usually given in grams.
 If you are given percentages, assume you have 100g of the compound.
-This means that the percentages can be directly converted to grams.
-For example, if a compound is 40% carbon, that means that there are 40g of carbon in 100g of the compound.
+So in practice, the percentages can be directly converted to grams.
+To give you an idea, if a compound is 40% carbon, that means that there are 40g of carbon in 100g of the compound.

 2. Convert the mass of each element to moles: To do this, divide the mass of each element by its molar mass (found on the periodic table).
 This step is crucial because the empirical formula represents the ratio of atoms, and moles are a measure of the number of atoms.